CyberCrime-Stoppers/CyberCrime-Stoppers/README.md

 <br>
 <br>
- This will increase GNU/Linux market share. the goal was always Linux, since Linux runs 90% of the world infrastructure, to run the Internet, Smart Devices, IoT [internet of Things].
+ This will increase GNU/Linux market share. the goal was always Linux, since Linux runs 90% of the world infrastructure, to run the Internet, Smart Devices, IoT [internet of Things]. no dought we need more options if needed for people around the world on the software and drivers we need to properly use linux.
  __________________________________________________________________________________